 Type 1 diabetes is an autoimmune disease similar to Lupus, pernicious anemia, or rheumatoid arthritis.
-Type 1 can start at any age but many cases begin in childhood, adolescence or the early adult years.
+Type 1 can start at any age, but many cases begin in childhood, adolescence, or early adulthood.

 Medical experts have not yet discovered what triggers the attack by the immune system.
-Researchers believe certain viruses and environmental toxins trigger the immune system’s attack by changing the beta cells so they appear foreign to the body.
+Researchers believe certain viruses and environmental toxins trigger the immune system’s attack by changing the beta cells to appear foreign to the body.

-In adults, the same destruction occurs but often progresses more slowly with insulin production typically continuing for many years.
-Some adults with early Type 1 diabetes, sometimes referred to as Type 1.5, are able to manage with relatively normal blood sugars for several ears using only oral medications.
+In adults, the same destruction occurs but often progresses more slowly, with insulin production typically continuing for many years.
+Some adults with early Type 1 diabetes, sometimes referred to as Type 1.5, can manage with relatively normal blood sugars for several years using only oral medications.
 Insulin eventually becomes necessary as the cell destruction continues.